hhundsch/Pebble-CoupleWatch/README.md

 Several options can be easily customized so that when sent, the heart won't "show up" on other watches using the same watch face.

-These options are the following (at the moment these can only be set prior to compiling):
+These are the options (at the moment these can only be set prior to compiling):
-- Character names for both (boy and girl)
+- Character names for both characters (boy and girl)
 - Position of both characters (boy on left and girl on right, or vice versa)
 - Who sends the heart first (the character on the left, or the character on the right)
 - Frequency of sending the heart (for both characters)